-Jazz Camp 2024 Digital Handbook
+Jazz Camp 2026 Digital Handbook

 Dear Students and Parents:

-On behalf of the faculty, staff and administration of the School of Music, welcome to the 2024 Ohio State Youth Summer Music Programs!
+On behalf of the faculty, staff and administration of the School of Music, welcome to the 2026 Ohio State Youth Summer Music Programs!
 We are delighted to have you on our campus to take part in these offerings specifically designed to further your understanding of — and love for — music.
-Our world-class faculty have crafted rich experiences to engage you as a musician, person and scholar during your stay.
+Our faculty have crafted rich experiences to engage you as a musician, person and scholar during your stay.
 We challenge you to invest fully in all that is offered, and to also take advantage of the resources that abound through the program.
 You will find our faculty and staff to be deeply interested in your well-being while a guest on our campus.
 Thank you for joining us this summer and, again, welcome to Ohio State!

 Go Bucks!